Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 (vit9696) - github.com

-Kext for AppleHDA dynamic patching.
-The correct Layout is enough, and the sound works.
+Kext for dynamic patching AppleHDA.
+All you need is the right Layout, and the sound works.

 Table of supported codecs and layouts - github.com.